 We believe education is a key factor in helping individuals reach their full potential and change the trajectory of their lives.
-Our gifts have been directed to high performing schools and programs where quality education and positive mentoring experiences are lacking, Recently, we have fine tuned this this support to promote interdisciplinary schools and training programs with a robust environment and/or social justice emphasis.
-Our goal is twofold: help people prosper and equip future leaders to create a more sustainable world.
+Our gifts have been directed to high performing schools and programs where quality education and positive mentoring experiences are lacking, Recently, we have fine-tuned this support to promote interdisciplinary schools and training programs with a robust environmental protection and social justice emphasis.
+Our goal is twofold: help people prosper and equip future leaders to create a more just, sustainable world.

 Academy for Global Citizenship – an innovative Chicago Public Charter School, located in Chicago’s underserved Southwest side, committed to academic excellence, environmental sustainability and global mindedness, and as a protoype to reimagine learning in the 21st century, set to build the first net-positive energy, urban farm campus in the country